Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Query Optimization at a Fixed Target Time

-A similar, though somewhat simpler, argument shows that a competitive ratio of $\Theta(\frac{(1 + \beta)x }{ 1 + \beta x})$ on the granularity for a scheme that achieves \emph{ply} at most $(1 + \beta)x$, relative to any, even clairvoyant, scheme that guarantees ply at most $x$, can also be achieved.
-The only difference, besides substituting projected ply for projected degree, and $(1+ \beta)x$-ply-safe for $(1+ \beta)x$-degree-safe, is the observation that all entities that have become $(1+ \beta)x$-ply-safe can be set aside (i.e. there is no need to retain $(1+ \beta)x$-ply-safe as survivors) since additional queries to such entities cannot serve to reduce the number of not-yet $(1+ \beta)x$-safe entities.
-Thus the preceding argument holds with all $m_r = 0$.

-It is interesting to see that the $O(\frac{(1+ \beta)x}{1 + \beta x})$ competitive ratio on query granularity for achieving degree at most $(1 + \beta)x$ (as well as that for achieving ply at most $(1 + \beta)x$) at a fixed target time cannot be improved in general.
-In fact, we show in Appendix~\ref{ex:MobilePlyFreqX} an example demonstrating that, for any $\beta \ge 0$, degree at most $(1+\beta)x$ can be guaranteed at a fixed target time by a scheme that uses query granularity one, yet any scheme that guarantees ply at most $x$ at the target time must use at least $(1 + 2\beta)x +1$ queries over the last $2(1 + \beta x)$ steps.
+A similar, though somewhat simpler, argument can be used to show that a competitive ratio of $\Theta(\frac{x\!+\!\Delta }{ 1\!+\!\Delta})$ on the granularity for a scheme that achieves \emph{ply} at most $x\!+\!\Delta$, relative to any, even clairvoyant, scheme that guarantees ply at most $x$, can also be achieved.
+It is interesting to see that the $O(\frac{x\!+\!\Delta}{1\!+\!\Delta})$ competitive ratio on query granularity for achieving degree at most $x\!+\!\Delta$ (as well as that for achieving ply at most $x\!+\!\Delta$) at a fixed target time cannot be improved in general.
+In fact, we show in Appendix~\ref{ex:MobilePlyFreqX} an example demonstrating that, for $1 \le \Delta \le x$ degree at most $x\!+\!\Delta$ can be guaranteed at a fixed target time by a scheme that uses query granularity one, yet any non-clairvoyant scheme that guarantees ply at most $x$ at the target time must use at least $x+2\Delta +1$ queries over the last $2(1\!+\!\Delta)$ steps.